-of the digestive tract and decreased of defenses due to stress involve frequent diarrhea episodes and intestinal inflammation in the piglet.
-This causes numerous infectious processes that decrease the growth of the piglet, resulting sometimes in its death.
+During the weaning period, the immature digestive tract and reduced during the weaning period, the lack of maturity of the digestive tract and the reduced resistance due to stress lead to frequent episodes of diarrhea and intestinal inflammation in the piglet.
+This leads to numerous infectious processes that reduce the growth of the piglet and sometimes result in its death.

 Garlicon range includes products adapted to the specific needs of piglets, both for the Pre-starter phase (21-42 d) and for the Starter phase (42-70 d).

 Unlike other commercial garlic-based products, all Garlicon batches have standardized concentrations of active ingredients, ensuring repeatability of results under similar conditions.

 As a result, in various tests carried out on piglets at different farms, the growth results were in all cases similar to those obtained using colistin as a growth promoter: